 Pizza Your Way

 The great thing about pizza is you can make your way.
-Add whatever sauce, toppings and cheese you want and you have your own creation.
+Add whatever sauce, toppings, and cheese you want and you have your own creation.
 The kids love making these with their friends because they can make their way.

 If you want smaller pizza, you can separate the dough into 12 pieces instead of six.
 I have done this when making extra pizza to freeze for another day.
-Don’t bake the pizza before freezing, wrap each pizza separately in plastic wrap, place in freezer bags and freeze.
+Don’t bake the pizza before freezing, wrap each pizza separately in plastic wrap, place it in freezer bags and freeze.
 When ready to cook, preheat oven to 425°F and cook for 12-15 minutes or until cheese is melted and crust is browned.

 When making this recipe, it is recommended that the pizza is cooked on a pizza stone.
 The stone should be preheated before placing the pizza on it to cook.
 This will prevent the pizza from sticking to the stone.
 If you don’t have a stone, a regular pizza pan can be used by adding a little flour to the pan and not preheating it.

-What To Do With Leftover Pizza Dough
+What To Do With Leftover Homemade Pizza Dough with “00” flour

 We don’t usually have leftover pizza dough unless I make a double or triple batch.
 Whenever I do make extras, I store the leftover dough in the fridge covered for up to 3 days.
 The dough can be portioned and stored in an airtight container until ready to use.
 Bring dough to room temperature before using.